• This field is for validation purposes and should be left unchanged.

 A gorgeous gift shop, florist and café in one, Worn Out Wares uses local fruit, veggies and dairy, and there are lots of gluten-free, vegetarian and vegan options.
 I love to grab a table in the florist section where the smell of all those flowers is just divine.

 There’s also no need to leave the highway for a cheese lovers treat in Muswellbrook.
 At Hunter Belle Cheese you can see their brown Swiss cows and learn about the dairy industry as you look through windows into the factory.
-And as well as a long list of cheese to try there’s a licenced café for breakfast and lunch.
+And as well as a long list of cheese to try there’s a licensed café for breakfast and lunch.

 Read: The most amazing themed hotel rooms in the world